Smart lighting is a more advanced way to light your home.

 How do smart lights work?

-Smart lights have a chip inside them so that they can communicate with other devices wirelessly.
-Every light can connect to an app, smart home assistant, or other smart accessory, so you can automate your lights, change their color, or control them remotely.
+Smart lights have a chip inside them so they can communicate with other devices wirelessly.
+Every light can connect to an app, smart home assistant or other smart accessory, so you can automate your lights, change their colour or control them remotely.

 So, how are they different from regular lights?
-Conventional can only turn on or off.
-You can dim them but only with a wired switch.
+Conventional lights can only turn on or off.
+You can dim them, but only with a wired switch.

 Smart lighting technology